Live

 Children under 18A child can be included in a parent's citizenship application.
 Children born to Australian citizens overseas can acquire citizenship by descent through a separate process.

 Not eligibleTemporary visa holders (including bridging visa holders), students on 500 visas, and most people without PR.
-Holding a bridging visa does not count as lawful time towards the residency requirement — only time on a substantive visa or as a PR counts.
+Holding a bridging visa does not count as lawful time towards the residency requirement.

 Section 2